sysdiglabs/sysdig-aws-workshop-instructions/docs/modules/runtime-threat-detection/runtime-threat-detection-kubernetes/table-summary.md

 ---

 {: .goal }
-> This section is a table summary of the solutions we covered in this Kuberentes security workload module.
+> This section is a tabular summary of the solutions we have covered in this Kubernetes Security Workload module.

 ## Table Summary

 {: .note }
 > There is nothing to complete in this section.
-It's simply a table summary of the solutions we covered in this Kubernetes security workload module and provides a way to review what we have covered and possible solutions.
+It's simply a tabular summary of the solutions we've covered in this module, a way to review what we've covered, and possible solutions.

 |Exploit in the example-curl.sh|example-curl|security-playground|security-playground-restricted|security-playground-restricted + container drift enforcement|security-playground-restricted + malware enforcement|
 |-|-|-|-|-|-|